sebanc/linuxloops/Readme.md

 Encryption is highly recommended as it protects physical access to your personal data, however it slightly impacts performance.

-If you decide to setup encryption, you will receive an encryption password prompt early in the boot process while your keyboard will be in Qwerty, as such:
+If you decide to setup encryption, you will receive an encryption password prompt early in the boot process while the keyboard is setup with a Qwerty layout, as such:
 - Either Learn how to type your password as if your keyboard was Qwerty.
 - Or choose a password which is identical when typed on a Qwerty keyboard.